codingwithshubham/codingwithshubham/README.md

 - ⚡ Water Consumption Tracker (IOT, HTML, CSS, JAVASCRIPT, PHP, MYSQL, THiNGSPEAK)
 - ⚡ Hospital System Project (JAVA, MYSQL, HTML, CSS, JAVASCRIPT)
 - ⚡ Mind Reader Project(JAVA, MYSQL, HTML, CSS, JAVASCRIPT)

-## How To Make a Similar Overview Page for your GitHub? 😎

-1. Fork this [repository][readme repository].
-2. Edit the README.md file with your info.
-3. Rename your repo to your github username in settings tab.(for example my username is codingwithshubham)
-4. You made it!

-Don't forget to add a Star ⭐ on this repo if you liked it & follow me for interesting stuff.

 ## Thank you! 🙏